 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Susan F. Turner is Professor in the Department of Criminology, Law and Society at the University of California, Irvine and Director of the Center for Evidence-Based Corrections.
+Susan F. Turner is Professor in the Department of Criminology, Law, and Society and Director of the Center for Evidence-Based Corrections at the University of California, Irvine.

 “This is a must-read for newbies or those of us who are still invested in the art of the partnership."—Faye S. Taxman, George Mason University

 "It is time to break open the 'black box' of corrections research, and this book is the first practical guide on how to do this.
 A treasure trove of essential information.
 A must-read book for any student, scholar, or policymaker studying criminal justice."—Joan Petersilia, Stanford Law School

 "A much-needed roadmap to study correctional populations.
 This is truly a how-to book that provides practical and useful information that you will not find anywhere else."—Edward Latessa, University of Cincinnati